bminer/step-error/README.md

 Plugin for [Creationix's flow control library (step)](https://github.com/creationix/step) for global error handling.

+# Deprecated

+### This project has been discontinued.
+Please consider using the [Stride](https://github.com/bminer/stride) flow control library instead: https://github.com/bminer/stride

 ## About

 Use Step as you normally would, except callbacks don't get an `err` Object.
 To